 Available Treatment Options

-Sclerotherapy is usually effective on spider veins as well as smaller varicose veins and works by injecting a salt solution directly into the affected vein.
+Sclerotherapy is usually effective on spider veins and works by injecting a salt solution directly into the affected vein.
 The solution irritates the vein and causes it to collapse, effectively removing it from the body.
 Treatment can be used on multiple veins at once and in combination with laser therapy.
 The blood that once pooled in the vein will clot as it comes into contact with the salt solution, and eventually the vein will turn into scar tissue that is not longer visible on the skin’s surface.

 Which Vein Treatment is Right for You?